pacphi/tf4k8s/experiments/k8s/spring-cloud/gateway/README.md

 ```
 ./install-scg-integrated-with-harbor.sh {harbor-domain} tanzu
 ```
 > Replace the curly-braced parameters above with your Harbor domain, project and administrator username.
 The project named `tanzu` should already exist within Harbor.
-You'll be prompted to enter the password too.

 ## Using SCG